I tested many products and found the Olympus Tough TG-6 to be the best underwater camera for scuba diving.

 - Best Beginner camera for scuba diving: SeaLife Micro 3.0

-Detailed Reviews for the Best Underwater Cameras for Scuba Diving
+The Best Underwater Cameras for Scuba Diving Reviewed

 1. Overall Best Underwater Camera for Scuba Diving: Olympus Tough TG-6